 In 1957 Rudi’s work led the family to move to Cyprus, where Shulamit headed the largest hatchery in the Middle East, Bellapais Hatcheries, which exported 100,000 chicks a month to all the Mediterranean countries.

 In 1968, while they were in the process of returning to Israel, Rudi died and Shulamit returned alone.
 She taught English at the agricultural school in Pardess Hannah and volunteered at giving Hebrew lessons to new immigrants.
-She speaks six languages: Hebrew, Russian, Arabic, English, German and Greek.
-At present (2005), she lives in Binyaminah.
+She spoke six languages: Hebrew, Russian, Arabic, English, German, and Greek.

 Shulamit Goldstein passed away on July 12, 2011, and was buried in Binyaminah.